-Professionals, weekend warriors, and diy-ers have many tools in common, and almost all have a cordless drill in their workshop.
+Professionals, weekend warriors, and DIY-ers have many tools in common, and almost all have a cordless drill in their workshop.
 What isn’t as common is understanding the difference between the different types of drills on the market.
-In this post, we’re breaking down the difference between an impact driver vs. drill/driver.
+In this post, we’re breaking down the difference between an impact driver and a drill/driver.

 Drill/Driver